freeplane/docs/contribute/Translation_How-To.md

 If there is a chance that you are going to overwrite other translations unintentionally, the following alternative settings allows you or you co-translator to review whether you have accidentally overwritten a preferable translation.
-: **Merge method:** Add as a translation needing review : **Processing of strings needing review:** Import as string needing review See also the procedure in [[#How to prevent offline translation risks|How to prevent offline translation risks]] for a smarter way to review for preferable translations that are accidentally overwritten.
+: **Merge method:** Add as a translation needing review : **Processing of strings needing review:** Import as string needing review See also the procedure in [How to prevent offline translation risks](#How-to-prevent-offline-translation-risks) for a smarter way to review for preferable translations that are accidentally overwritten.

 If you want to prevent that your import overwrites existing translations, you can change the last setting as follows : **Overwrite existing translations:** Disabled